ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/focus-on-change.md

 _Thoughts and Suggestions from an Aging Psychologist_

 Carrying around a heavy **burden** is tiring and adds to our perception of **stress**.
 Stress affects our thinking, emotions and physical being.
 Stress is likely to build up when we anticipate the need to make a change, experience the need for change or the actual change itself.

-The anticipation of making a change is typically couched in a time of fret and worry.
-This can be reduced (temporarily) by "sweeping it under the carpet," or by creating a plan.
-"If such-and-such happens, then I'll do such-and-such".
+The anticipation of needing to make a change is often couched in a cloud of fret and worry until it becomes a genuine stressor.
+The truth is that the way we think about the need itself (to make a change) comes to define how we label it, whether as a Hassle, Challenge, or Threat.
+And these labels clearly affect how we feel and respond.
+Can we alter the label?
+Indeed, we can.

 ![A baby in grandpa's arms, held overhead]({static}/images/johnny-cohen-OxOxqLAWvE0-unsplash.jpg){: .image-process-crisp .left}